jzuhusky/Fourier/README.md

 (2) -m = MODE { d -> DFT (slow), r -> recursive FFT (much faster), f -> iterative FFT (Fastest) }

-(3) -f -> Sampling frequency, this is purely easy plotting.
+(3) -f -> Sampling frequency, this is purely for easy plotting.
 This program will print out data in the form "(freq Index) (value) \n".
 Using GNUplot is an easy way to plot your signals